Nova (Greece)

-Nova Telecommunications & Media S.M.S.A. is a telecommunications company in Greece which provides broadband, television, mobile and fixed services.
+Nova Telecommunications & Media S.M.S.A. is a Greek telecommunications company which provides broadband, television, mobile and fixed services.
 It also offers satellite services in Cyprus.
 It was traded on the Athens Exchange until its delisting in 2021.

-In June 2016 the services for clients and SMEs were rebranded under the Nova brand.
+In June 2016, the services for clients and SMEs were rebranded under the Nova brand.
 The company gave up Forthnet brand completely in June 2020.

 On 29 May 2020 BC Partners' United Group agreed to purchase a majority stake in Nova from a consortium of 4 Greek banks.
 As of 29 April 2021 is the sole shareholder.

 On October 15, 2021, Nova announced that they would be shutting down some of their older services (like Dialup, Call-by-Call and old technology ADSL) on December 15 of the same year.

-On January 11, 2023, Wind Hellas had merged with Nova, therefore fixed & mobile telephony, internet and other Wind services were rebranded to Nova.
+On January 11, 2023, Wind Hellas merged with Nova, resulting in the rebranding of all fixed and mobile telephony, internet, and pay-TV services under the Nova brand.
+The merger created the second largest integrated telecommunications provider in Greece.

 History

 Forthnet was established in October 1995 by Minoan Lines SA and the Foundation for Research & Technology – Hellas.

 Nova brand was launched in Greece in December 1999 for the satellite television platform by Naspers, a South African company, who also operated MultiChoice.
-In 2002 Nova absorbed the Alpha Digital satellite television platform.
+In 2002, Nova absorbed the Alpha Digital satellite television platform.
 On April 14, 2008, Forthnet reached an agreement with Naspers to purchase Netmed, the parent company of Nova satellite television platform in Greece and Cyprus for €430 million.

 In 2010, Nova Greece had 363,679 subscribers.
 HD service counted 52,968 subscribers in 2011.

 In the end June 2015 the platform had 509,088 subscribers, while one year later, June 2016 it had a decrease to 460,252.

-In July 2017 it was referred that Nova had 430,000 subscribers.
+In July 2017, it was referred that Nova had 430,000 subscribers.

-In 2020 Nova had 551,000 broadband internet subscribers and 457,000 pay television subscribers.
+In 2020, Nova had 551,000 broadband internet subscribers and 457,000 pay television subscribers.

-In March 2021 it was announced that Nova had 456,500 pay television subscribers making it the second largest TV provider.
+In March 2021, it was announced that Nova had 456,500 pay television subscribers making it the second largest TV provider.